I have my brain tied behind my back, as always, to make things fair.

 He's letting everybody else do the heavy lifting.

-He comes in at the end of the day, such as signing Obamacare, and then claims credit for it while other people go out and do the quote unquote heavy lifting.
+He comes in at the end of the day, such as signing Obamacare, and then claims credit for it while other people go out and do the quote-unquote heavy lifting.

-Because Irksum he gave up a gig.
+And Irksom was irked because Irksum gave up a gig.

-Irksum really got into this.
+Irksom really got into this.

 He thought that he was doing something for his country.